yowainwright/rssm/README.md

 ### CLI Features

-- 🎨 Beautiful terminal UI with syntax highlighting
+- 🎨 Terminal UI with syntax highlighting
 - 📋 Interactive prompts for easy configuration
 - 🔧 Generate from JSON schemas or schema files
 - 💾 Configure persistence, encryption, and TTL